How to Cast to an External Display from Windows 11

 Step 4Follow Any On-Screen Prompts

-Your external display might ask you to confirm the connection from your Windows 11 computer, so watch the screen and follow any prompts to allow it.
+Your external display may ask you to confirm the connection from your Windows 11 computer.
+Watch the TV or projector screen and follow any prompts to allow the connection.

 Action: Watch your external display.
 You might see a message asking you to allow the connection from your computer.
 If you do, follow the instructions on the TV or projector screen to accept it.